be-Frozen/be-Frozen.github.io/_pages/about.md

 **[Cracking Wordle: Predicting Wordle Results](https://github.com/be-Frozen/Cracking-Wordle)**

-*A Solution to the Problem C of 2023 MCM/ICM*
+*Resolution of Problem C, 2023 Mathematical Contest in Modeling (MCM)*

-- Developed Prophet, Multilayer Perceptron, and K-Means Clustering models to forecast future Wordle results and associated percentage scores, as well as to categorize word difficulty; achieved high accuracy, especially for predicting word difficulty, reaching close to 90% precision.
+- Developed Prophet, Multilayer Perceptron, and K-Means Clustering models to forecast future Wordle results by categorizing word difficulty to predict score results accordingly;

+- Achieved rates of almost 90% in terms of predictive accuracy relatve to word difficulty;

-- Designed an innovative Normal Distribution Principle Components Analysis algorithm to ensure the accuracy of the models noted above.
+- Designed an innovative Normal Distribution Principle Components Analysis algorithm to retain predictive model accuracy

-- Awarded Meritorious Winner award in 2023 MCM/ICM.

 **[Agridentify: Agricultural Object Detection Model Based on PP-YOLOE+ and Copy-Paste](https://aistudio.baidu.com/projectdetail/5726879)**

 *18th National University Student Intelligent Vehicle Competition*

-- Developed an agricultural object detection model (using PaddlePaddle-YOLOE+) and trained the model on a dataset of 8 types of agricultural objects with 4770 samples.
+- Developed an agricultural object detection model using PaddlePaddle-YOLOE+;

+- Trained the model using a dataset including 8 types of agricultural objects and a total of 4770 samples;

-- Utilized Copy-Paste data augmentation to improve detection accuracy from 85% to around 95%.
+- Utilized copy-paste data augmentation to improve detection accuracy from 85% to approximately 95%;

-- Achieved a top-10% finish during the competition with a best F1-score of 0.98913, with an F1-score within 0.005 of the winning team.
+- Achieved a top-10% ranking during the competition with an F1-score of 0.98913 (i.e., within 0.005 of the top ranked competing team).

 **[VueForum: a BBS forum with PHP front-end and Vue framework back-end](https://github.com/be-Frozen/XDBBS)**

 *Team Leader, Software Engineering Course project*

-- Developed a functional forum website with user interaction capabilities and implemented the back-end functions using Vue framework and integrated MySQL database access.
+- Developed a functional forum website with user interaction capabilities by implementing back-end Vue framework functions with integrated MySQL database access.

-- Earned an A+ grade for the course.

 # 🎖 Honors and Awards